thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "The kindness is cruelty; the warmth, violating.
 But the unsuspecting child or adolescent feels relationally alive and nourished, as he or she has never been before."
 (58, 4)

 "Secrecy, at least at first, is confined to the privileges of intimacy and deepens the "special" relationship that is beginning.
-Consequently, the victim tastes the first luscious vite of grace, a free gift of life with no obligation to perform. the result will be increased hope and hunger, a dropping of ancient defenses, a sprightly responsibeness that brings to the soul the first sense of femininity or masculinity."
+Consequently, the victim tastes the first luscious vite of grace, a free gift of life with no obligation to perform.
+The result will be increased hope and hunger, a dropping of ancient defenses, a sprightly responsiveness that brings to the soul the first sense of femininity or masculinity."
 (59, 2)

 "Stage 1 produces *a desire for more*, a hope that spring is ahead."
 (59, 3)